Article at a Glance

 - Don’t lose the money left in your FSA (Flexible Spending Account) or unused dental benefits when you could use it to get work done.

 - From preventative care exams to orthodontics, there are plenty of options for making the most of unused funds, so you don’t lose them.

 As the year comes to an end and you’re scrambling to prepare for the holidays and changing weather it’s easy for things to get lost in the shuffle.
-Let this serve as your reminder to make good use of health benefits like FSA (Flexible Spending Account) and Dental Discount Plans.
+Let this serve as your reminder to make good use of health benefits like FSA (Flexible Spending Account) and Dental Savings Plans.

 How to Get the Most from Your Dental Benefits Before Year’s End

 For many adults, Flexible Spending Accounts are a benefit because those pre-tax dollars can be used for everything from Tylenol up to surgical procedures.
 The only downside is that FSAs work on a “use it or lose it” basis meaning you’d better put that money to use before December 31st of each year.

 If you have a Dental Discount Plan or have dental insurance benefits, you’re probably looking at the same “use it or lose it” scenario.
 Squeezing in an appointment or two before the new year gives you an opportunity to make the most of your money.
 You can even use those FSA funds to help, including copays and deductibles.

 Aside from making your money work for you, it’s a good idea to invest in your well-being.
 If you’re not quite sure how to use your ‘use it or lose it’ dental benefits, we’ve got some ideas for you.